manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 The modern interpretation of these lower bounds is the following:
 * **Bad news**: Without using randomness, asynchronous consensus is *impossible*, and synchronous consensus is *slow*.
 * **Good news**: With randomization, consensus (both in synchrony and in asynchrony) is possible in a *constant expected number of rounds*.
 Randomness does not circumvent the lower bounds; it just reduces the probability of bad events implied by the lower bounds.
 In synchrony, the probability of slow executions can be made exponentially small.
 In asynchrony, termination happens  [almost surely](https://en.wikipedia.org/wiki/Almost_surely).
 Formally, the *probability measure* of the complement of the event of terminating in some finite number of rounds is zero.

 ### The plan

 This is a series of three posts:
-1. In this *first* post, we provide important definitions and prove the  *Initial Uncommitted Lemma*.
-This lemma shows that any consensus protocol has some initial input that gives that adversary control over the decision value.
+1. In this *first* post, we provide important definitions and prove the  *Initial Lemma*.
+This lemma shows that any consensus protocol has some initial input where the the adversary has control over the decision value (it can cause it to be either 0 or 1).
 This lemma will be used in both lower bounds.

 2. In the *second* post, we use the approach of [Aguilera and Toueg 1999](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.22.402&rep=rep1&type=pdf) to show that any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.
 The proof uses the definitions and the lemma in this post.